-- We assessed the effectiveness of relevant controls in relation to tenant lease arrangements. - Tested the existence of trade debtors for a sample of tenant balances. - We assessed management's risk assessment of tenants across the portfolio and their expectation around future collections, with reference to rental assistance arrangements agreed with tenants.
-We assessed the impact of such arrangements against broader debtor groups and reviewed cash collections after year end in assessing future collectability of trade debtor balances. - Evaluated the key assumptions applied in calculating expected credit losses for a sample of tenants. - We assessed whether forward-looking information as well as tenant related risk profiles were considered in the expected credit loss model. - We assessed whether the methodology used in the determination of expected credit losses was consistent with the principles of AASB 9 and tested the accuracy of data and mathematical calculations within the model. - Assessed the adequacy of the Trust's disclosures in relation to the valuation uncertainty of trade debtors included in the financial report, including the assumptions, estimations and judgements made in calculating the allowance for expected credit losses.
+- We assessed the effectiveness of controls over the cash collection process by testing a sample of controls over invoice billings and the bank reconciliations. - We tested the existence of trade debtors for a sample of tenant balances by checking the subsequent receipts to the associated invoices. - We assessed management's risk assessment of tenants and their expectation around future collections, with reference to rental assistance arrangements agreed with tenants.
+We assessed the impact of such arrangements against broader debtor groups and reviewed cash collections after year end in assessing future collectability of trade debtor balances. - We evaluated the key assumptions applied in calculating expected credit losses for a sample of tenants. - We assessed whether forward-looking information as well as tenant related risk profiles were considered in the expected credit loss model. - We assessed the adequacy of the Trust's disclosures in relation to the valuation uncertainty of trade debtors included in the financial report, including the assumptions, estimations and judgments made in calculating the allowance for expected credit losses.